kjleitz/cadu/README.md

 Go to `https://developers.facebook.com/apps`.
 You may need to set up a developer account if you haven't already.
 Click the "Add a New App" button.
 Fill in the name of the app ("Cadu" or whatever you want), your email address, and the category "Productivity".
 Then, submit the form.

 In the left sidebar, click "Add Product", and then hit "Get Started" on Facebook Login.
-On the Settings page for Facebook Login, add `http://localhost:3000/auth/facebook/callback` to the input box for "Valid OAuth redirect URIs", then hit "Save Changes" int he bottom right.
+On the Settings page for Facebook Login, add `http://localhost:3000/auth/facebook/callback` to the input box for "Valid OAuth redirect URIs", then hit "Save Changes" in the bottom right.

 In the main app's Settings page (the link underneath "Dashboard"), add `localhost` to the input box for "App Domains".
-Then, in the input box for "Site URL", add `http://localhost:3000/`.
+Then, in the input box for "Site URL", add `http://localhost:3000/`, and hit "Save Changes" in the bottom right again.

 Here you can see your "App ID" and your "App secret" (which is revealed by clicking "Show").
 These will come in handy later.